bazelbuild/rules_apple/doc/rules-tvos.md

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

-# Bazel rules for creating tvOS applications and bundles.
+# Bazel rules for creating tvOS applications and bundles..

 <a id="tvos_application"></a>

 ## tvos_application

 <pre>
+load("@rules_apple//apple:tvos.bzl", "tvos_application")

 tvos_application(<a href="#tvos_application-name">name</a>, <a href="#tvos_application-deps">deps</a>, <a href="#tvos_application-resources">resources</a>, <a href="#tvos_application-additional_linker_inputs">additional_linker_inputs</a>, <a href="#tvos_application-app_icons">app_icons</a>, <a href="#tvos_application-app_intents">app_intents</a>, <a href="#tvos_application-bundle_id">bundle_id</a>,
                  <a href="#tvos_application-bundle_id_suffix">bundle_id_suffix</a>, <a href="#tvos_application-bundle_name">bundle_name</a>, <a href="#tvos_application-codesign_inputs">codesign_inputs</a>, <a href="#tvos_application-codesignopts">codesignopts</a>, <a href="#tvos_application-entitlements">entitlements</a>,
                  <a href="#tvos_application-entitlements_validation">entitlements_validation</a>, <a href="#tvos_application-executable_name">executable_name</a>, <a href="#tvos_application-exported_symbols_lists">exported_symbols_lists</a>, <a href="#tvos_application-extensions">extensions</a>,